natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 In this problem, we ask you to think carefully about why these rules work - in particular, why *an acyclic circuit of combinational devices,* constructed according to the second principle, is itself a combinational device as defined by the first.

 Consider the following 2-input acyclic circuit whose two components, A and B, are each combinational devices.
-You may assume for the following that every input and output is a logical 0 or 1.

 <img src="https://www.dropbox.com/s/divqzx422azog4h/Q1.png?raw=1"  width="70%" height = "70%">